PeerDiego/silent-test-script/README.md

 The current official script can be found in the Microsoft eCDN documentation here: https://learn.microsoft.com/ecdn/technical-documentation/silent-testing-framework#run-instructions-for-windows-environment

-I've included a copy of the unedited script (which is unchanged since 2023) in the /original directory for comparison and posterity.
+I've included a copy of latest version the unedited script (as of March 2025) in the /original directory for comparison and posterity.